 - Must be full time with at least 4 UG courses

-- Must be extra courses beyond your degree requirements (can't fulfil graduation requirements)
+- Must be extra courses beyond your degree requirements (can't fulfill graduation requirements)

-- MBA - For anyone interested in an MBA, there are prerequisite courses at the undergradute level that will reduce the number of graduate courses necessary to complete the degree.
+- MBA - For anyone interested in an MBA, there are prerequisite courses at the undergraduate level that will reduce the number of graduate courses necessary to complete the degree.

 - Education requires a language/ASL course.
 A liberal arts degree is required for elementary education.
 36 credits hours in certain content areas are required for Secondary Education.

 If your NU GPA is high enough, it may excuse you from some of the standardized tests required for graduate admissions.